Animeshz/site/content/blogs/binfmt.md

 - apt update
 - install extra packages
-- or test a service
+- or test/enable a service

 before even booting first time, and what not?